Heyrecruit/rest-templates/README.md

 ## System requirements:
 - HTTP Server.
 For example: Apache.
 Having mod_rewrite is preferred.
-- PHP 7.0 or greater (including PHP 7.2).
+- PHP 8.0 or greater.

 ## Installation and configuration